 Programming COVID-19 Rules

-Masks are required, no exceptions and those without masks will be required to leave.
+Masks are required, no exceptions, and those without masks will be required to leave.
 The more intimate nature of programs mean that guests will be around more people than they would under normal visitor times, therefore we cannot compromise on the mask mandate.

 On grounds programs will have one entrance and one exit so that guests can maintain social distancing requirements and guests will be required to follow the set path in order to maintain this flow.

 Family groups must remain together and children are not allowed to wander away in order to maintain social distancing needs.
 Failure to comply will result in the group being asked to leave.
+If guests are asked to leave paid programming, no refunds will be provided.

 Refreshments for programs, if offered, will be limited to bottled beverages and pre-packaged items to ensure the safety of our guests and staff will pass this out to reduce transmission opportunities.